If you've been here before, click HERE to see the latest updates, projects, or information.

 Music is art, and art exists to shake you awake to make sure you are fully living your life.
 That is where the idea of "Music Episodes" came from.
 Get ready to engage with music in a new way.
 Get ready to deeply experience art on what would normally be just a regular day.

 The first music episode, "The Pilot Episode", was created for the 2014 CSArt Colorado shareholders.
 To find out about the CSArt program or to become a shareholder visit CSArtcolorado.org .

 "Episode One" will follow and will be available to all.
 Check back here often for updates, sound samples, visuals, and more.

 Thanks For Listening,

-Jonathan Mason is a multi-instrumentalist musician and visual artist living in Glenwood Springs, Colorado.
+Jonathan Mason is a multi-instrumentalist musician and visual artist living in Madison, Wisconsin.
 By layering guitar, traditional and non-traditional percussion, vocals, piano/keyboard, harmonica, children’s instruments, bass guitar, electronic elements, and anything else capable of making sound; Jonathan strives to create emotionally powerful soundscapes.
 He has played drums in hard rock and punk bands, written music for film and commercials, and performed and released music as the solo project “One Man Stands Together”.
 Jonathan Mason’s music was featured during the Denver International Airport’s exhibit “Colorado: See the New West Like a Local”.
 His latest work involves collaboration with storytelling elements and the written word to create long form “episodes of music”.